WeSplit-io/WeSplit/docs/guides/SPEND_INTEGRATION/INTERNAL/EXTERNAL_WEB_APP_INTEGRATION.md

 - Split card in their splits list
 - Can tap to open split details
 - Can see it's their split (marked as "Owner")

+**⚠️ Important: WeSplit Wallet Creation**
+- If user doesn't have a WeSplit wallet yet, they will be prompted to create one when they first open the app
+- This is a one-time setup that happens automatically when they open the app
+- The split is already created and visible - wallet creation is just for payment collection
+- User can view the split immediately, even before wallet is created

 #### 6.2 User Opens Split Details